Brandun DeShay

-Brandun DeShay (born May 10, 1990), stylized as brandUn DeShay, is an American rapper, songwriter and record producer from Chicago, Illinois.
+Brandun DeShay (born May 10, 1990), stylized as brandUn DeShay, is an American rapper and record producer from Chicago, Illinois.
 He produced for all of his releases.
 Aside from his solo career, DeShay was an early member of the Los Angeles-based hip hop collective Odd Future.

 Career

-DeShay was one of the early members of the hip hop collective OFWGKTA, appearing on Tyler, The Creator's first solo mixtape effort Bastard, before he decided to branch out on his own in 2010.
-DeShay has produced for rappers such as Curren$y, Dom Kennedy, Mac Miller, Action Bronson, Chance The Rapper, and Danny Brown.
-His first official music video, "Why You Gotta Zodiac Like That" has been in rotation on mtvU.
+DeShay began his career as music producer in 2008, later working with artists such as SZA, Kendrick Lamar, Joey Badass, Curren$y, Dom Kennedy, Mac Miller, Action Bronson, Chance The Rapper, and Danny Brown.
+Since 2008, DeShay began collaborating with, then later joining as one of the early members of the hip hop collective Odd Future.
+DeShay appeared on multiple projects from the collective, including Tyler, The Creator's first solo mixtape effort Bastard, before leaving the group in 2010.
+His first official music video, "Why You Gotta Zodiac Like That" was in rotation on mtvU.

 In 2011, he released his fifth mixtape All Day DeShay: AM on his label Seven7Ceven Music.
-It was well-received by fans and critics.
+It was well received by fans and critics.
 Following the release of the tape, DeShay was nominated for the 2012 XXL Freshman list.